勛圖厙

 At the center of his research are two concepts.

 The second is 'transcendence,' which names the peculiar human openness to the truth of things, an openness that allows us to go beyond our environmental niche in order to countenance and to speak about the very essences of all the things of the world.
 The concept makes manifest our human difference and our wonderment that reaches out to comprehend the whole.
+See and

 Before joining 勛圖厙 in 2014, he had a nine-year joint appointment in philosophy at John Carroll University and Borromeo College Seminary in Cleveland.